Cabinet of Israel

+Unlike most cabinets in parliamentary regimes, the Israeli cabinet–officially described in the Basic Laws as the "Government"–is both the de jure and de facto executive authority in Israel.
+In most parliamentary regimes, the head of state is nominal chief executive, while bound by convention to act on the advice of the cabinet.
+In Israel, the Basic Laws explicitly vest executive power in the cabinet/Government, not the President.

 Use of terms

 The body discussed in this article is referred to in Israeli official documents as the Government of Israel.
-This is in accordance to the normal translation of its Hebrew name, (ממשלה, Memshala).
+This is in accordance with the normal translation of its Hebrew name, (ממשלה, Memshala).
 In Israel, the term cabinet (קבינט) is generally used for the State-Security Cabinet (הקבינט המדיני-ביטחוני HaKabinet haMedini-Bitachoni), a smaller forum of cabinet members that decides on defense and foreign policy issues and may consist of up to half of the (full) cabinet members.
 Another term in use is the Kitchen Cabinet (המטבחון, HaMitbahon, lit.
 "The kitchenette"), a collection of senior officials, or unofficial advisers to the Security Cabinet of Israel.

 Provisional and first governments of Israel

 The first government was the provisional government of Israel (HaMemshala HaZmanit) which governed from shortly before independence until the formation of the first formal government in March 1949 following the first Knesset elections in January that year.
 It was formed as the People's Administration (Minhelet HaAm) on 12 April 1948, in preparation for independence just over a month later.
 All its thirteen members were taken from Moetzet HaAm, the temporary legislative body set up at the same time.